 One of the tricks to keeping a healthy kitchen – whether you’re paleo, keto, or raw food vegan – is to stock it ahead of time with anti-inflammatory ingredients.

 With a well-stocked anti-inflammatory kitchen, you’re always poised to make a quick and delicious meal – and you’ll be less tempted to snack on cheat foods.

 When used impulsively, foods can erode your health and appearance.

 The good news is that – used strategically – foods can restore your health and appearance.

-My daily paleo diet is inspired by medical doctor and lecturer Terry Wahls, whose anti-inflammatory, autoimmune protocol (AIP) is designed to restore cellular function and reverse negative health symptoms within the human body.
+My daily paleo diet is inspired by the medical doctor and lecturer Terry Wahls, whose anti-inflammatory, autoimmune protocol (AIP) is designed to restore cellular function and reverse negative health symptoms within the human body.

-Actually, all of the ingredients stocked in my refrigerator – with the exception of farm eggs, free range turkey, grass-fed bison, and ghee – work beautifully in a raw food vegan diet as well.
+Actually, all of the ingredients stocked in my refrigerator – with the exception of farm eggs, free-range turkey, grass-fed bison, and ghee – work beautifully in a raw food vegan diet as well.

 To help myself adhere to the protocol, I try to meal-plan out the week ahead (and, especially, the following day) as carefully as I can.
 I keep my kitchen stocked with these 40 anti-inflammatory ingredients:

 - organic leafy green vegetables (kale, chard, spinach, parsley, cilantro, lettuces)

 - other vegetables (broccoli, cucumbers, zucchini, radishes, carrots, avocado, organic tomatoes, organic yellow bell pepper)